Pokey the Penguin: The Authors

 The comic does not name its creator, attributing each comic only to "THE AUTHORS".
 The author is in fact open source developer Steve Havelka of Portland, Oregon, whose identity became public during Pokey's early years.
 In discussions and message boards dedicated to Pokey, Havelka revealed that Pokey was originally intended as a parody of another MS Paint comic about a penguin.
-As of 2018, a second author, Natty Strange' of Philadelphia, Pennsylvania, began contributing to the comic's writing.
+From 2018 to 2024, a second author, Natty Strange' of Philadelphia, Pennsylvania, contributed at times to the comic's writing.

 Characters

 The characters are as innumerable as the plots are inscrutable.
 The mainstays are: